NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/hardhat-runtime-environment.md

 By default, the HRE gives you programmatic access to the task runner and the config system, and exports an [EIP1193-compatible](https://eips.ethereum.org/EIPS/eip-1193) Ethereum provider.

 Plugins can extend the HRE.
-For example, [hardhat-ethers](https://github.com/NomicFoundation/hardhat/tree/main/packages/hardhat-ethers) adds an Ethers.js instance to it, making it available to tasks and tests.
+For example, [hardhat-ethers](https://github.com/NomicFoundation/hardhat/tree/main/packages/hardhat-ethers) adds an Ethers.js instance to it, making it available to tasks, tests and scripts.

 ### As global variables

-Before running a task or test, Hardhat injects the HRE into the global scope, turning all of its fields into global variables.
+Before running a task, test or script, Hardhat injects the HRE into the global scope, turning all of its fields into global variables.
 When the task execution is completed, these global variables are removed, restoring their original value, if they had one.

 ### Explicitly

 Not everyone likes magic global variables, and Hardhat doesn't force you to use them.
-Everything can be done explicitly in tasks and tests.
+Everything can be done explicitly in tasks, tests and scripts.

-When writing tests, you can use `require("hardhat")` to import the HRE.
+When writing tests or scripts, you can use `require("hardhat")` to import the HRE.
 You can read more about this in [Accessing the HRE from outside a task](#accessing-the-hre-from-outside-a-task).

 You can import the config API explicitly when defining your tasks, and receive the HRE explicitly as an argument to your actions.
 You can read more about this in [Creating your own tasks](./create-task.md).